HarbourMasters/sail/README.md

 The custom sail is a TypeScript file that is compiled and run by Deno.
 It is more flexible than the JSON sail, but requires a bit more knowledge of programming to configure to your liking.
 Your limit is your imagination here.

+### SAMMI Sail

+The SAMMI sail is meant to be used with the SAMMI bot, it simply redirects traffic between your SAMMI bot and SoH.
+You can configure the sail with env variables to point to your SAMMI's webhook endpoint with SAMMI_WEBHOOK_URL and have SAMMI point to the Sail's endpoint at http://localhost:43383